Blog: Identifying disaster-related tweets using deep learning and natural language processing with Fast…

 data_clas = TextClasDataBunch.from_csv(path, 'disaster_tweets.csv', vocab=data_lm.train_ds.vocab, bs=32)

-Now, we can then reload those results with:
+Now, I can reload those results with:

 data_lm = load_data(path, 'data_lm_export.pkl')